 His production credits include many shows with Hale Centre Theatre in Gilbert: A Christmas Carol, 2012 (Young Scrooge), Hairspray (Ensemble), Dirty Rotten Scoundrels (Ensemble), Dames At Sea (Dick), 9-to-5 the Musical (Dwayne), Footloose (Travis), A Christmas Carol, 2014 (Fred), Lend Me a Tenor (Bellhop), My Fair Lady (Ensemble/Dance Captain), The Wizard of Oz (Tinman), Tarzan (Terk/Dance Captain), Me & My Girl (Bill Snibson; 2016 ariZoni winner), West Side Story (Bernardo; 2017 ariZoni nominee), Aida (Mereb), The Little Mermaid (Sebastian), See How They Run (Clive), and most recently in Life Could Be a Dream (Denny).

-He's also been fortunate to work with other theaters outside of Hale including Pygmalion at Mesa Community College (Freddy), Fatboy at Arizona State University (Tenant/Prosecutor/Slave), Godspell at Mesa Encore Theatre (Player), Valhalla at Nearly Naked Theatre (Ludwig of Bavaria; 2015 ariZoni nominee, 2015 Broadway World winner), the local tour of The Smartest Girl in the World (Hector), the world premiere of Junie B. Jones is not a Crook (Handsome Warren), the world premiere of A Very Hairy Javelina Holiday (Jose) all with Childsplay, the Arizona premiere of 21 Chump Street (Justin) with A/C Theatre Company, the Arizona premiere of Silence!
+He's also been fortunate to work with other theaters outside of Hale including Pygmalion at Mesa Community College (Freddy), Fatboy at Arizona State University (Tenant/Prosecutor/Slave), Godspell at Mesa Encore Theatre (Player), Valhalla at Nearly Naked Theatre (Ludwig of Bavaria; 2015 ariZoni nominee, 2015 Broadway World winner), the local tour of The Smartest Girl in the World (Hector), the world premiere of Junie B. Jones is not a Crook (Handsome Warren), the world premiere of A Very Hairy Javelina Holiday (Jose), the Arizona premiere of Ella Enchanted the Musical (Prince Charmont) all with Childsplay, the Arizona premiere of 21 Chump Street (Justin) with A/C Theatre Company, the Arizona premiere of Silence!
 The Musical (Crawford/Papa Starling/Lamb) with Stray Cat Theatre, and All Shook Up (Chad) with Theater Works.
-He will be back at Childsplay in Tempe for their productions of Ella Enchanted (The Prince) and Schoolhouse Rock Live.
+He will be back at Stray Cat Theatre in January 2019 for their production of Two Mile Hollow (Christopher) and at Childsplay in May 2019 for their production of Schoolhouse Rock Live.